01-edu/public/subjects/ai/neural-networks/README.md

-# Neural Networks
+## Neural Networks

+### Overview

-Last week you learnt about some Machine Learning algorithms as Random Forest or Gradient Boosting.
-Neural Networks are another type of Machine Learning algorithms that are intensively used because of their efficiency.
+Last week you learned about some Machine Learning algorithms such as Random Forest or Gradient Boosting.
+Neural Networks are another type of Machine Learning algorithm that is intensively used because of their efficiency.
 Neural networks are a set of algorithms, modeled loosely after the human brain, that are designed to recognize patterns.
-They interpret sensory data through a kind of machine perception, labeling or clustering raw input.
-The patterns they recognize are numerical, contained in vectors, into which all real-world data, be it images, sound, text or time series, must be translated.
-Different types of neural networks exist and are specific to some use-cases.
-For example CNN for images, RNN or LSTMs for time-series or text, etc ...
+They interpret sensory data through a kind of machine perception, labeling, or clustering raw input.
+The patterns they recognize are numerical, contained in vectors, ...

 Today we will focus on Artificial Neural Networks.
-The goal is to understand how do the neural networks work, train them on data and understand the challenges of training a neural network.
-The resources below explain very well the mechanisms behind neural networks, step by step.
+The goal is to understand how neural networks work, train them on data, and understand the challenges of training a neural network.
+The resources below explain the mechanisms behind neural networks step by step.

-However the exercises won't cover architectures as RNN, LSTM - used on sequences as time series or text, CNN - used a lot on images processing.
-One of the projects will require to know how to use the special architectures.
-To do so, I suggest that you go through this lesson: https://fr.coursera.org/specializations/deep-learning.
+However, the exercises won't cover architectures such as RNNs, LSTMs—used on sequences such as time series or text—or CNNs—used extensively in image processing.
+One of the projects will require knowledge of these specialized architectures.
+To prepare, we suggest you search for and deepen your understanding of these concepts.

+### Role Play

+Imagine you're a newly hired AI researcher at "NeuroTech Innovations," a cutting-edge startup developing AI solutions for healthcare.
+Your first major project is to create a neural network that can predict patient outcomes based on various medical parameters.

+Your team lead has tasked you with building the foundational components of this AI system.
+You'll start by implementing a single neuron, then combine multiple neurons into a small network, and finally adapt this network for both classification and regression tasks.

+### Learning Objectives

+By the end of this quest, you will be able to:

+- Implement a single artificial neuron and understand its components (weights, bias, activation function).
+- Combine multiple neurons to create a simple neural network.
+- Implement and understand the importance of loss functions, particularly log loss for classification tasks.
+- Perform forward propagation in a neural network.
+- Adapt a neural network for regression tasks by modifying the output layer.
+- Evaluate the performance of your neural network using appropriate metrics (log loss for classification, MSE for regression).
+- Gain intuition about how neural networks learn from data and make predictions.

-### Exercises of the day
+### Exercises of the Day

-- Exercise 0: Environment and libraries
+- **Exercise 0:** Environment and libraries
-- Exercise 1: The neuron
+- **Exercise 1:** The neuron
-- Exercise 2: Neural network
+- **Exercise 2:** Neural network
-- Exercise 3: Log loss
+- **Exercise 3:** Log loss
-- Exercise 4: Forward propagation
+- **Exercise 4:** Forward propagation
-- Exercise 5: Regression
+- **Exercise 5:** Regression

 ### Virtual Environment